 - You cannot be a billionaire in here just by working 20 hours a week.

 - The reality is totally different here than what your agents are telling you.

 - You can barely pay the room rent, let alone earning a big amount of money.

-If you want to study, Cyprus is a very good country with a lot of good colleges and Universities.
+Cyprus is a very good country with many good colleges and universities if you want to study.

 But, if you think you can study + work + send money home to pay the debt, + live a European life, that would just be a dream.